Contact Lenses From Our Mt. Pleasant Eye Doctor

 Many people choose contact lenses simply because they don't like how they look in glasses.
 For others, it is all about practicality.
 Contact lenses are a logical choice for individuals who play sports or who engage in other vigorous activities that might lead to glasses flying off and/or becoming damaged.
 Other individuals enjoy switching between glasses and contacts to suit different situations.
 Contact lenses also make an attractive alternative to the more invasive and permanent strategy of undergoing LASIK refractive correction surgery.

-Contact Lens Exams and Options From Our Mt.
+Contact Lens Fittings and Options From Our Mt.
 Pleasant PA Eye Doctor

 In addition to measuring your corneas, pupils, and iris to make sure your contacts will fit perfectly, we will also discuss how eye conditions such as GPC (giant papillary conjunctivitis), dry eye and keratoconus (a cone-shaped corneal deformation caused by weak corneal tissue) may influence the final choice.
 We will also talk with you about how long you prefer to wear your contacts, how much time you can devote to their cleaning and care, and whether a particular refractive condition may call for a specific type of lens.
 For example: